-In the fourth part of our wellbeing series, we explore the University of Edinburgh’s research into mental health and wellbeing of global access students.
+As part of Mental Health Awareness Week, we present the findings of the University of Edinburgh’s research into mental health and wellbeing of global access students.

 In the first year of the MasterCard Foundation Scholars programme the team noted that students’ transition to study and live in the UK was often difficult.
 Using UKCISA grants funding they researched the challenges that the scholars go through.
 It highlighted a number of themes that are useful for us all to remember, so please send this link to any colleagues working with students from outside the UK.